netdata/netdata/collectors/python.d.plugin/hddtemp/README.md

-# hddtemp
+# HDD Temperature monitoring with Netdata

-Module monitors disk temperatures from one or more hddtemp daemons.
+Monitors disk temperatures from one or more hddtemp daemons.

 **Requirement:**
 Running `hddtemp` in daemonized mode with access on tcp port

 It produces one chart **Temperature** with dynamic number of dimensions (one per disk)

-## configuration
+## Configuration

 Sample: